Learning Dynamics from Input-Output Data with Hamiltonian Gaussian Processes: Problem Formulation

 \section{Problem Formulation}

 We are concerned with learning physically consistent state-space models from input-output data.
 To this end, we consider systems whose dynamics can be described by forced Hamiltonian mechanics.
 Building on classical mechanics, this formulation provides a modeling paradigm that allows for describing energy storage and dissipation within a system, as well as energy exchange across systems, in a consistent and interpretable fashion.
+Formally, consider a continuous-time state-space system